 - To use up old bread, Chaz recommends making a Panzanella salad.

 - Chaz is also in the process of perfecting bread pudding.

 - An excellent program that combines food recovery with job training for vulnerable populations is Food Shift in Alameda California.

-- Chaz and Cierra mentioned the work that Fare Start is doing to provide culinary job training.
+- Chaz and Cierra mention the work that Fare Start is doing to provide culinary job training.

-- To gain a deeper understanding of the American affordable housing crisis, Reilly recommends Adam Conover’s podcast, “Factually,” which has an eye-opening episode about the intersection of the housing crisis and homelessness.
+- If you want to gain a deeper understanding of the American affordable housing crisis, then Reilly recommends Adam Conover’s podcast, “Factually,” which has an eye-opening episode about the intersection of the housing crisis and homelessness.

-- To work with Conscious Eatery, shoot them an email at email@example.com
+- Want to work with Conscious Eatery?
+Shoot them an email at firstname.lastname@example.org

 - To find a food bank near you, and learn more about hunger in America, check out feedingamerica.org.

 - Dill is an underrated herb according to Cierra.
-One of her favorite ways to use it is in a quick and easy tuna salad combining tuna, yellow mustard, and dill.
+One of her favorite ways to use it is in a quick and easy tuna salad.
+Just combine tuna, yellow mustard, and dill.
 She recommends serving it on top of quinoa or with arugula in a sandwich

-- Cierra is inspired by Supreme Court Justice Ruth Bader Ginsberg and Reilly recommended the biopic “On the Basis of Sex”
+- Supreme Court Justice Ruth Bader Ginsberg inspires Cierra, so Reilly recommended the biopic “On the Basis of Sex”